-How to Add Free Business Listing on Google Maps: 6 Steps
+How to Add Free Business Listing on Google Maps: Complete 2025 Guide

 Ever wondered why some local businesses seem to magically appear at the top of Google searches while others remain invisible?
 The secret lies in mastering the art of adding a free business listing on Google Maps.
 Most entrepreneurs think it’s just about filling out a form, but the real game-changer is understanding how Google’s local algorithm works and leveraging it to your advantage.
 In fact, businesses with optimized Google Maps listings see an average of 35% more foot traffic than those without—and here’s the surprising part: 76% of people who search for something nearby visit a business within 24 hours.